dotnet/runtime/src/native/dnmd/readme.md

 The `test/` directory contains all product tests.
 The native components for DNMD should be built first.
 See the Build section.

-The `DNMD.Tests.sln` file can be loaded in Visual Studio to run associated tests.
-The managed tests will use the latest build of the DNMD libraries.
-Keep in mind the native assets are built with a configuration independent of the tests.
+Tests can be run using `ctest --test-dir artifacts`.

-Testing correctness defers to the current implementation of the relevant interface defined in the .NET runtime the test is running on (for example, `IMetaDataImport`).
+Testing correctness defers to the current implementation of the relevant interface defined in the newest .NET runtime the test finds via normal runtime discovery mechanisms (for example, `IMetaDataImport`).
 The approach is to pass identical arguments to the current implementation and the implementation in this repo.
 The return argument and all out arguments are then compared for equality.
 In some cases pointers are returned so the pointer is dereferenced